msveshnikov/style-scanner/src/Admin.md

 - **Purpose**:
   Fetches all necessary data for the dashboard from multiple API endpoints concurrently.
-This includes dashboard statistics, user data, presentations, and feedback.
+This includes dashboard statistics, user data, insights, and feedback.

 - **Implementation Details**:

     - Reads the authorization token from `localStorage`.
     - Uses the `Promise.all` method to perform concurrent API calls.
-    - Updates state variables: `stats`, `users`, `presentations`, and `feedbacks`.
+    - Updates state variables: `stats`, `users`, `insights`, and `feedbacks`.
     - Displays a toast (via Chakra UI’s `useToast`) on errors.
     - Toggles the `isLoading` state correctly on start and completion.